swoicik/swoicik.github.io/cyod.md

 post_date: 2018-05-31 16:59:49
 ---

 The book is now available for Pre-Order!
 Estimated delivery is August 30th.
-Click the button below to reserve your copy.
+Click the link below to reserve your copy.

 <p style="text-align: center;">
 <b><a href="https://gumroad.com/l/CvEGu">Pre-Order Today</a></b>